viniciusgerevini/godot-aseprite-wizard/README.md

 In this screen you can see all the nodes in your project imported using the Inspector Dock.
 From here, you can re-import any file, as well as selecting multiple files to import in one go.

-Due to some limitations and bugs in Godot there are a few caveats:
-- When importing a node, its scene will be open in the editor.
+Due to some limitations and bugs in Godot, when importing a node its scene will be open in the editor.
-- When importing multiple nodes at same time, the animations are imported but the scenes are not saved automatically.
-You need to manually trigger "save" or "save all".

 ## F.A.Q. and limitations